Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Discussion

-The rest of the framework can be adapted to achieve user's goal more faster or accurately.
-The parameter estimation method can be changed to another advanced method \cite{DESS,RstanBayesian,ChowellBayesian} or even omitted if all the parameters in the mathematical model are known.
-The objectives of multi-objective optimization can be replaced instead of cumulative infection and transmission reduction.
-Note that the Pareto solution is obtained from the mathematical model and the objectives of multi-objective optimization without case data.
-It means the prospective analysis can be conducted by our framework although our results in this paper focus on retrospective analysis.
+The other components of the framework can be adapted to align with specific research goals or data availability.
+For instance, the parameter estimation method \cite{DESS,RstanBayesian,ChowellBayesian} can be upgraded to more advanced Bayesian techniques or omitted entirely if all model parameters are pre-established.
+Regarding the optimization phase, the current objectives (cumulative infections and transmission reduction) can be substituted with alternative performance metrics, such as peak hospital demand or specific economic indicators, depending on the policymaker's priorities.
+This modularity ensures that the framework remains applicable across diverse public health scenarios and evolving policy requirements.
 The optimization method can also be modified to a state-of-the-art or appropriate algorithm for the specific problem \cite{RecentMOO1,RecentMOO2,RecentMOO3}.
-Cost-benefit analysis can be replaced with another cost-effectiveness analysis.
+Cost-benefit analysis can be replaced with other economic evaluation methods by the objectives of researchers who want to use this framework.
 For example, framework users may modify the intervention costs, including contact tracing policies or pharmaceutical interventions, or use quality-adjusted life years or disability-adjusted life years to evaluate the impact on the economy.

 There are many formats available to provide the results, including Excel, raw code, installable program, a package, and a web dashboard.
 If your institute or country is familiar with a specific format, it is advisable to use that format for your own purposes.
 We publish a web-based dashboard using the Shiny package because it does not require the installation of any programs and is not restricted by the device.
 One challenge is the need for a reliable server to run our dashboard.
 A key feature of the published results is that users of the program can adjust the cost-related parameters and observe the corresponding results in real-time.
 Consequently, individuals who are not familiar with the details of the mathematical model or the optimization process can easily access and interpret the results.